Terminals

 Concept

-A terminal is a logical entity that represents the connection of a single "Agent", installed on a machine and linked to a user, to that user's "Workspace" on the platform.
+A terminal is a logical entity that represents the connection between a single Agent—installed on a machine and linked to a user—and that user's Workspace in Skyone Studio.

-After installing and configuring an "Agent" in a local environment (On Premises), a terminal is automatically created on the Skyone Studio.
-From then on, you can choose and use this terminal on the platform to configure REST or Database accounts.
-When you select a terminal in the configuration of these accounts, the account credentials are sent to the Agent to be used locally.
+Once you install and configure an Agent in an on-premises environment, a terminal is automatically created in Skyone Studio.
+From there, you can select and use that terminal to configure REST or Database account types.
+When you select a terminal during account setup, the account credentials are sent to the Agent to be used locally.

-Multiple connected accounts can be associated with the same terminal.
-This way, you can create multiple users in a database to be used by different integrations.
-Each user can be configured under a different account, but all accounts will point to the same terminal.
+You can associate multiple accounts with a single terminal.
+This means you can create several users in a database to be used across different integrations.
+Each user can be configured in a separate account, but all accounts will point to the same terminal.

-You can install as many "Agents" as you like, for the same user or "Workspace", as long as they are installed on different devices and have different names and locations.
-Each one will appear as a different terminal on the platform.
+You can install as many Agents as you want for the same user or Workspace, as long as they are installed on different devices with distinct names and locations.
+Each Agent will appear as a separate terminal in Skyone Studio.

 Connected Accounts